Camille Turner: Education

 Turner is a graduate of the Ontario College of Art, and has also attended McMaster University and Sheridan College.
-She earned a Master of Environmental Studies from York University.
-Currently, Turner is a PHD Candidate in Environmental Studies with York University.
+She earned a Master of Environmental Studies and a doctorate in Environmental Studies at York University.

 Artistic career

 Turner's work investigates diasporic identity and intercultural exchange through interventions, installations, performances, media works, and public engagements, and her most recent work investigates hidden or erased histories through place-based exploration.
 She is best known for her glamorous alter-ego Miss Canadiana, a hometown beauty queen on an ambassadorial Red, White, and Beautiful Tour, who has been calling out contradictions since 2002 of the Canadian mythology of multiculturalism across the globe.